mscook/BanzaiDB/README.rst

 the consensus.fa (called a consensus).
 We need this data to store information in BanzaiDB about coverage.

+**All versions of BanzaiDB prior to v0.2 made some significant assumptions that are currently being improved.**

 What is BanzaiDB?
 -----------------

-**Please use the releases (https://github.com/mscook/BanzaiDB/releases).
-All versions including most recent made some significant assumptions that are currently being improved.**

 BanzaiDB is a tool for pairing Microbial Genomics Next Generation Sequencing (NGS) analysis with a NoSQL_ database.
 We use the RethinkDB_ NoSQL database.